BPM editor

 Description

-The permission request process type is used to define business processes to request permissions.
+The Permission Request Process type is used to define business processes to request permissions.

 That process is defined by default with 4 steps, but you can add new, delete and update steps to customize your business process.